Abibubble/milestone2-harry-potter-quiz/README.md

 * Choose your house, the questions correlate to which house is chosen
 * Background music that can be toggled on and off
 * Settings page for music
-* Sound effects for correct or incorrect answer
+* Sound effects for correct or incorrect answer, which also can be toggled on or off

 ### User Stories
 #### Client Goals
-* The quiz needs to be easily accessible, with instrustions and music settings available.
+* The quiz needs to be easily accessible, with instructions and music settings available.
 * The quiz needs to be personalised to each user, allowing them to choose their house and adjusting the quiz questions and styling to match.
 * It needs to be easy to see how many questions there are, and how many correct and incorrect answers have been made throughout the quiz.
 * It needs to be instantly engaging to enourage the user to play the game.
 * Questions needs to be randomisedand drawn from a large bank of available questions.
 * Manouvering around the site needs to be straightforward.
+* The user must be able to give up on the quiz if they wish to, and return to the homepage.

 #### First Time Visitor Goals
 * I want it to be easy to understand what to do.